PabloGomezVillamayor/TFG_Gamma_PGV-Maths/README.md

 In this repository, you will find some materials which were used in my Bachelor's Degree Thesis.
-The graphs of the real and complex Gamma function are included, as well as the codes used to generate them.
+The graphs of the real and complex Gamma function are included, as well as the code used to generate them.

 -----------------------------------------------------------------